biodash/biodash.github.io/content/codeclub/08_pivoting/index.md

 ## What Shape Should Your Data Be In?

 The best answer to the question of what shape your data *should* be in is probably something like 'Whatever shape makes it easiest to accomplish your goals with the data at any given time'.
 For example, sometimes when you're entering data - say in to a spreadsheet in Excel or a similar program, you might find the data entry process easier if the dataset is in a wider format.
-Alternatively, if you're trying to generate plots from the data, longer formats are often better.
-This means that as you work with your data, you might find it helpful or even necessary to reshape the data - possibly multiple times as you continue to work with the same dataset.
+In contrast, longer formats will generally be better when analyzing your data.
+This is consistent with the idea of *tidy* data we talked about in [Session 2](https://biodash.github.io/codeclub/02_dplyr-core-verbs/).
+For example, *tidy* data will be long because a characteristic of *tidy* data is that each variable has its own column.
+For these reasons, you might find it helpful or even necessary to reshape the data - possibly multiple times as you continue to work with the same dataset.

 ## How To Reshape Data

 R offers several approaches for reshaping data.
 Functions for doing so often come in pairs that transform from wider to longer, and longer to wider, respectively.
 Pairs of functions include `cast()` and `melt()`, `spread()` and `gather()`, and `pivot_longer()` and `pivot_wider()`.
-While any of these can be used, we'll focus on the 'pivot' pair, as they were written most recently with a goal of being the most user-friendly of the available functions so far.
+While any of these can be used, we'll focus on the 'pivot' pair that come from the package *tidyr*, as they were written most recently with a goal of being the most user-friendly of the available functions so far.

 ## Pivoting Resources